viniciusban/viniciusban.github.io/resume.md

 Participating of data sanitizing and migrationg from mainframe to SAP in Energy industry.
 Technologies: Natural, Adabas.

-Developing system to register interruptions and consolidate indexes for power continuity in Energy industry.
+Developing a system to register interruptions and consolidate indexes for power continuity in Energy industry.
 Technologies: Natural, Adabas.

-Participating of development systems for billing and receipt of payments in Telecom industry (retail market).
+Participating of development of systems for billing and receipt of payments in Telecom industry (retail market).
 Technologies: Cobol, Natural, Adabas.

-Developing system to register and analyze phone call complaints (retail market) in Telecom industry.
+Developing a system to register and analyze phone call complaints (retail market) in Telecom industry.
 Technologies: Natural, Adabas.

-Participating of development of system to manage traceability and maintainability of equipments in stock, in Steel industry.
+Participating of development of a system to manage traceability and maintainability of equipments in stock, in Steel industry.
 Technologies: Natural, Adabas, Powerbuilder, Sybase, shell script.

-Developing system for billing of corporate customers, receiving, processing and sending data files to all Telecom companies involved in this consortium.
+Developing a system for billing of corporate customers, receiving, processing and sending data files to all Telecom companies involved in this consortium.
 Technologies: Cobol, Natural, Adabas.

-Developing system to manage treasury in a Telecom company.
+Developing a system to manage treasury in a Telecom company.
 Technologies: Natural, Adabas.

-Developing system to issue phone bills (corporate and retail customers).
+Developing a system to issue phone bills (corporate and retail customers).
 Technologies: Natural, Adabas, Cobol.

 ## Personal and/or volunteer projects